ikmalpani/cs418-data-science/business_viability/README.md

 The food inspection and Business Licenses Data is taken from the City of Chicago website.
 It is filtered from 60601-60607 and the License Status is filtered to AAC and REV.

-The data is combined using the License Number and checked after how many years a business license gets cancelled.
+The data is combined using the License Number and checked after how many years a business license gets cancelled or revoked.

 Files:
 1. Food_inspections.csv